 After setting up an applicable server mode, the Advanced Authentication Administrative Portal is displayed.
-To log in to Advanced Authentication Administrative Portal, follow the steps:
+To log in to Advanced Authentication Administrative Portal, perform the following steps:

-- Enter administrator's login in the following format: repository\user (local\admin by default).
-Click Next to continue. - The Admin Password chain is automatically selected by the system as the only available method.
-Enter the password you specified while setting up the DB Master server mode and click Next to log in. - 3.
-The main page of Advanced Authentication Administrative Portal is displayed.

-4. You can change the language from the drop-down list on the top right corner of the Advanced Authentication Administrative Portal.
+- 1. Enter administrator's credentials in the following format: repository\user (local\admin by default).
+Click Next. - 2.
+The Admin Password chain is selected by default as the only available method.
+Enter the password you specified while setting up the DB Master server mode and click Next. - 3.
+The main page of Advanced Authentication Administrative Portal is displayed. - 4.
+You can change the language from the drop-down list on the top-right corner of the Advanced Authentication Administrative Portal.

-The languages supported are: Arabic, Chinese Simplified, Chinese Traditional, Danish, Dutch, French, German, Italian, Japanese, Polish, Portuguese (Brazilian), Russian, Spanish, Hebrew, and Swedish.
+The supported languages are: Arabic, Chinese Simplified, Chinese Traditional, Danish, Dutch, French, German, Italian, Japanese, Polish, Portuguese (Brazilian), Russian, Spanish, Hebrew, and Swedish.